Thairo Estrada Preview, Player Props: Giants vs. Padres

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with a slugging percentage of .417, fueled by 41 extra-base hits.
+- Estrada has an OPS of .731, fueled by an OBP of .315 and a team-best slugging percentage of .416 this season.

-- Among the qualifying hitters in MLB action, he ranks 39th in batting average, 99th in on-base percentage, and 95th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks 101st, and he is 95th in the league in slugging.

-- Estrada has driven home a run in 37 games this season (32.5%), including more than one RBI in 6.1% of his games and producing three or more of his team's runs on three occasions..
+- Estrada has had at least one RBI in 32.2% of his games this season (37 of 115), with more than one RBI seven times (6.1%).
+He has also been responsible for three or more of his team's runs in three contests.

+- He has scored in 44.3% of his games this year, with two or more runs scored in 8.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.